Probability is always…

 The probability experiment

-A process that can be repeated & in which the outcome will be uncertain
+This is process that can be repeated and in which the outcome will be uncertain, for example rolling a dice, tossing a coin, or selecting a card from a pack.

 The sample space

-A list of all possible outcomes of a probability experiment, written in set notation which is denoted by Ω or S
+This is the set of all possible outcomes of a probability experiment, written in set notation which is denoted by Ω or S.

-Note how tossing 2 coins can result in different sample space scenarios, depending on whether you care about the order or not
+Note how tossing two coins can result in different sample space scenarios, depending on whether you care about the order or not.

 Discrete vs Continuous sample spaces

-Shoe sizes are discrete – I could be a 6 or a 6.5 or a 7… there are only so many options
+Discrete means I can count it, even if there are a LOT of values.
+For example shoe sizes are discrete – I could be a 6 or a 6.5 or a 7… there are only so many options.

 Events

-An event is a subset of a sample space – usually represented by some capital letter.
+An event is a subset of a sample space – usually represented by some capital letter, for example P(A) represents the probability of event A occurring – where A might represent ‘getting tails on a coin toss.
 There are many different types of events:

 Elementary event

-One item selected from a sample space, calculated by:
+One item selected from a sample space, where the probability is calculated as:

-Example: a dice is thrown once, what is the probability of a 6?
+For example, we might ask, if a dice is thrown once what is the probability of a 5?

 Impossible event

-No items from the sample space, probability = 0!
+No items can be selected from the sample space.
+The probability = 0.

 Certain event

-All items from the sample space, probability = 1!
+All items are selected from the sample space.
+The probability = 1.

 Independent events

-Two or more events, where the outcome of the 1st event will not affect the outcome of the next event, and so on – think “and”, which is calculated by:
+Two or more events occur, where the outcome of the first event does not affect the outcome of the next event, and so on – think “and”, which is calculated by:

 Dependent events